Miao4382/JavaLearning/CoreJava/Notes.md

 The illustration of ACID principle in this example is:
 - Atomicity: all these steps must be atomic.
 You can't do A - 100 without doing B + 100
 - Consistency: A + B should be the same
-- Inconsistency: other queries shouldn't see A or B's change until the transaction is completed
+- Isolation: other queries shouldn't see A or B's change until the transaction is completed
 - Durability: after finishing the commit, money doesn't go back to A

 ## Concurrency